|Created date||Updated date||Affects version||Fix version|

 - Lenovo X1 Carbon Yoga

-As this issue prevents Blancco from running the firmware erasure commands, Purge-level erasure cannot be achieved when erasing the drive on its original host machine.
-Clear-level erasure result can be achieved with the traditional overwriting.
+As this issue prevents Blancco from running the firmware erasure commands, Purge-level erasure cannot be achieved when erasing the drive on its original host machine, for example with NIST-Purge erasure standard.
+Clear-level erasure result can be achieved with the traditional overwriting, for example with NIST-Clear erasure standard.
 If Purge-level result is required, the NMVe drive should be erased by connecting it to another host machine which allows Blancco software to execute needed firmware based erasure commands.

 As Blancco continues to work with Lenovo support, it is also recommended that our customers engage Lenovo directly to report such an issue if impacting production environments.
 If you are experiencing this issue, please submit a new support ticket with the details of the affected machines and issue reports from the machines, and we will continue to collect all customer reports.